jnlewis/neo-dapp-tutorial/README.md

-# Tutorial: Designing and Developing a Dapp on NEO
+# Tutorial: Designing and Developing a DApp on NEO
 **A detailed walkthrough on creating a real world decentralized application.**

 This tutorial will walk you through building a decentralized app on the NEO blockchain.
 The tutorial will use C# as example, but once you've grasps the core concept, this project can be written in any other language you prefer.
 The example project we are using is a book store that lets authors add books on the store which can be sold directly to customers.